The Trump administration has quietly cut $213 million from teen pregnancy prevention programs.

 Outrage at the decision

-In 2015, the Centers for Disease Control and Prevention (CDC) reported that teen pregnancy in the United States had hit an all-time low.
+In 2015, the Centers for Disease Control and Prevention (CDC)

 At the time, CDC officials told Healthline a major reason for the reduction was teen use of birth control.